theJSZ/tsoha-pinball-collection-maintenance-helper/README.md

 The finished app should have the following features:
 ###### TO DO:
 * A photo can be included in the report
-* An admin can invite other people to become normal users of a collection
+* An admin can invite other people to become normal users or other admins of a collection

 ###### DONE:
-* All users log in with a username and password DONE
+* All users log in with a username and password
-* A user can create a new collection which makes them an admin with regard to that collection DONE
+* A user can create a new collection which makes them an admin with regard to that collection
-* An admin can edit the collection afterwards DONE
+* An admin can edit the collection afterwards
 * Any user can report a malfunction.
-The report always concerns a certain machine and must include a written description of what is wrong DONE
+The report always concerns a certain machine and must include a written description of what is wrong
-* The malfunction is given a severity rating from 1 (not severe, e.g. a light that is not working) to 3 (very severe, e.g. an important feature of the game is impossible to achieve because a mechanical switch not working) DONE
+* The malfunction is given a severity rating from 1 (not severe, e.g. a light that is not working) to 3 (very severe, e.g. an important feature of the game is impossible to achieve because a mechanical switch not working)
-* An admin can mark a malfunction as fixed (i.e. delete the entry) DONE
+* An admin can mark a malfunction as fixed (i.e. delete the entry)

 ### How to use (locally):
 #### 1) installing